ampproject/amphtml/extensions/amp-story-shopping/amp-story-shopping.md

 #### `theme` {string} optional

-Sets the color of the CTA button and drawer.
+Sets the color of the Call To Action button and drawer.
 "light" (default) and "dark" values are accepted.
 <img alt="theme" src="https://user-images.githubusercontent.com/3860311/161297644-f25837e0-82ec-4960-a219-edfaf7d09fd9.png"
 layout="intrinsic" width="800" height="135">

 #### `cta-text` {string} optional

-Sets the CTA Text for the shopping attachment page outlink.
+Sets the Call To Action Text for the shopping attachment page outlink.

 ### amp-story-shopping-attachment templates